Jimdo/template-boilerplate/README.md

 - **Design variables:** User-defined settings that expand/alter a design variation

 ##### Design Options
 Design variations and variables appear in a "Design Options" panel overlaying the design.
 They are started automatically when starting the "DevKit".
 All valid variations and variables will appear in the small menu on the upper left side of your browser window when starting the extension.
+Don't worry about strange label names.
+We'll fix that later – they should already give you a basic idea of what you're altering.

 ##### Variations